felipe-coletti/age-calculator/README.md

 # age_calculator
-A simple algorithm made 100% in python to calculate the person's age and example of how to use it.
+A simple algorithm made 100% in python to calculate the person's age and an example of how to use it.